justjulieta/tutorial/gist.md

 A back-reference is a way to match a previously captured group within the same regex pattern.
 Back-references are denoted by a backslash () followed by the number of the capturing group you want to reference, such as \1, \2, \3, and so on.

 ## Look-ahead and Look-behind
+These assertions are zero-width assertions that allow you to match patterns that are followed by or preceded by certain other patterns, without actually including those patterns in the match.

+Positive look-ahead (?=pattern): Matches the current position if it is followed by pattern.
+For example, the regex pattern "foo(?=bar)" will match "foo" only if it is followed by "bar".

+Negative look-ahead (?!pattern): Matches the current position if it is not followed by pattern.
+For example, the regex pattern "foo(?!bar)" will match "foo" only if it is not followed by "bar".

+Positive look-behind (?<=pattern): Matches the current position if it is preceded by pattern.
+For example, the regex pattern "(?<=foo)bar" will match "bar" only if it is preceded by "foo".

+Negative look-behind (?<!pattern): Matches the current position if it is not preceded by pattern.
+For example, the regex pattern "(?<!foo)bar" will match "bar" only if it is not preceded by "foo".

 ## Author